 Bishop Polding, 1845

 And though a guerrilla war for many years.
 In a place renamed Woodford Bay by the settlers, now in Longueville in Lane Cove Council, a stockade was built in 1790 to protect timber and grass cutters from attacks by local clans.
 Attacks had been mounted against the British during the early years of the colony (learn more), the eradication, for the most part, had been easy.
-Smallpox had destroyed over half the population and those not ravaged by disease were displaced when land was cleared for settlements and farms.
+Smallpox had destroyed more than half the population and those not ravaged by disease were displaced when land was cleared for settlements and farms.
 Dispossessed of the land that had nourished them for so long, the Aboriginal people became dependent on white food and clothing.
 Alcohol, used as a means of trade by the British, served to further shatter traditional social and family structures.

 European civilisation devastated, in what amounts to the blink of an eye, an incomparable and ancient people.
 Because the vast majority of clans living in the Sydney Basin were killed as a result of the 1788 invasion, the stories of the land have been lost forever.
 Much of what we do know about the northern Sydney clans must be gleaned from their archaeological remains.
 Middens, shelters, engravings and art remnants of indigenous life are prolific throughout the region, but no one remains to reveal their particular meanings or ancient significance.
 There are no first hand witness accounts giving the Aboriginal perspective to what was happening.

 Aboriginal history has been handed down in ways of stories, dances, myths and legends.
 The dreaming is history.
 A history of how the world, which was featureless, was transformed into mountains, hills, valleys and waterways.
 The dreaming tells about how the stars were formed and how the sun came to be.